 The project contributes to the goal of creating a sustainable and well-governed path of development for the Socotra archipelago that ensures the conservation of its globally important biodiversity.
 The project's objective is that Biodiversity management considerations are mainstreamed effectively into the current process of "decentralizing governance for development" on the Socotra archipelago.
-The objective will be achieved through the five following project outcomes that reflect the necessary interventions to address the constraints identified in each element of the mainstreaming framework: Local Governance Support, Mainstreaming Tools, Strengthening NGO Advocacy and Benefits of Biodiversity Conservations to Local Livelihoods, Support to the fisheries sector and training of professionals.
+The objective will be achieved through the four following project outcomes that reflect the necessary interventions to address the constraints identified in each element of the mainstreaming framework: Local Governance Support, Mainstreaming Tools, Strengthening NGO Advocacy and Benefits of Biodiversity Conservations to Local Livelihoods.